Production-Dependent Interpretation of the KLOE--MAMI $\eta\!\to\!\pi^{0}\gamma\gamma$ Tension via the Nucleon-Triggered Leptophobic Vector $V_{\!\mathcal B}$: Standard Model Baseline

-where $t$ is the squared four-momentum carried by the resonance.
-Since the natural widths of $\omega$ and $\phi$ are much smaller compared to the width of $\rho^0$, we treat $\Gamma_{\omega}$ and $\Gamma_{\phi}$ as constants.
-On the other hand, $\rho^{0}$ is broad, which makes it necessary to consider its width energy dependence.
-Instead of the traditional form~\cite{roos1969} adopted in~\cite{escribano2020theoretical}, we use a newer energy-dependent expression~\cite{lichard2006}:
+Note that, in general, the sum of Breit-Wigner functions in Eqn.~\eqref{VMD} leads to a violation of unitarity constraints~\cite{PDG-Resonances-2024}.
+However, for the case of $\eta\rightarrow\pi^0\gamma\gamma$ and $\eta^\prime\rightarrow\eta\gamma\gamma$, $\omega$ and $\rho^0$ resonances, as well as the New Physics contribution, considered further in the text, are all far off-shell, and therefore the unitarity-violating effects of the Breit-Wigner sum are expected to be numerically insignificant at our level of accuracy.

-which offers better or at least as good fits to the CMD-2, SND, and KLOE $\pi^{+}\pi^{-}$ data than those obtained using the old parameterization.
+In contrast, $\omega$ and $\rho^0$ can go on shell in $\eta^\prime\rightarrow\pi^0\gamma\gamma$.
+This decay is nevertheless dominated by a single narrow $\omega$ peak, sitting on top of a slowly varying $\rho^0$ contribution.
+Therefore, we expect the unitarity violations to be moderate.
+We defer a more sophisticated, manifestly unitary approach to our future work.

 In the exact $\mathrm{SU}(3)$ flavor symmetry and OZI limits, all the $g_{VP\gamma}$ couplings can be reduced to a single overall constant multiplied by group-theoretical factors~\cite{bramon1995}.
 To accommodate the residual effects, we adopt the phenomenological framework developed for $V\!\to\!P\gamma$ and $P\!\to\!V\gamma$ decays~\cite{Bramon:2000fr,Escribano:2020jdy}.
 In this approach, the mismatch between the effective magnetic moments of the light $u/d$ and strange $s$ constituent quarks is encoded through their mass ratio, and the $s$-quark entry in the charge matrix ${\bf Q}$ is multiplied by the factor $1 - s_e \equiv \frac{\bar{m}}{m_s}$.
 This single parameter $s_{e}$ quantifies the amount of $\mathrm{SU}(3)$–flavor breaking and, simultaneously, the deviation from ideal OZI in the $VP\gamma$ vertices.
-The resulting coupling constants $g_{VP\gamma}$ that we use are as follows: